thecity/lakitu/README.md

     REDIS_CONFIG_CMDS: "a2352352365f,config"

 * REDIS_SERVER_URLS
-* REDIS_CONFIFG_CMDS
+* REDIS_CONFIG_CMDS

 The database ID of the RDS server you'd like to snapshot.
 10 rolling snapshots will be retained.

 * RDS_DATABASE_ID

 Sendgrid credentials to deliver alerts.
+Probably configured for you by Heroku.

 * SENDGRID_USERNAME
 * SENDGRID_PASSWORD